Stock Checker

 Low Fuel Motorsport (LFM) has integrated an iRacing style license progression and organised events into ACC and rFactor 2.
 In this guide, we look at exactly how LFM works.

 Low Fuel Motorsport has entered the realm of challenging iRacing for the top spot of being the premiere online sim racing platform.
-Although, LFM goes about things in a very different way to iRacing.
+However, LFM goes about things in a very different way to iRacing, especially considering that LFM works directly with ACC and rFactor 2.

-In this guide, I’ll run through exactly how Low Fuel Motorsport works, how you can sign up and gain your LFM license and more.
+In this guide, I’ll run through exactly how Low Fuel Motorsport works with ACC and rFactor 2.
+I’ll also show you how you can sign up, gain your LFM license and start competing in weekly online races to improve your Elo and earn licenses.

-Each race you participate in will affect your ELO and safety rating, which will in turn affect which LFM license level you are in.
+Every official race you participate in will affect your Elo and safety rating, which will in turn affect which LFM license level you are in.
 You can be promoted and demoted across licenses in a very similar way to how iRacing operates.

 The big difference is that LFM utilises both Assetto Corsa Competizione and rFactor 2 as their sim of choice.
 On top of this, LFM is completely free to use, doing away with the ongoing cost of an iRacing membership.